igorbrasileiro/CSPDev/README.md

 ## Instructions to use/install Process Analyser:
 Open eclipse, `Window -> Show View -> Other` open `Other` folder and select `Assert List View` or `Counterexample View`
 - Assert List View: show all process from '.csp' open file.
 Right Click on process to __Check__ !
 - Counterexample View: press double click on process, if process failed it will open an __Eclipse Browser__ with counterexample.

+**OBS** This project uses CSP BNF grammar from this [repository](https://github.com/igorbrasileiro/csp-grammar)